jzbutz/Community-Accounting/README.md

 # Community Accounting
 I built this website for my mother in order to help her launch her small business accounting firm.
 I utilized a bootstrap navbar and some containers/css.
 Most of the HTML is custom.
-Uses captcha API and a custom PHP for contact form functionality.
+Uses captcha API and custom PHP for contact form functionality.
 You can see the differences by the following these links.
 Currently not live.
 Will be launched April 2022.

 (https://startbootstrap.com/template/small-business) Landing Page

 (https://startbootstrap.com/template/scrolling-nav) Services

 (https://startbootstrap.com/template/heroic-features) Client Portal

 (https://startbootstrap.com/template/bare) About

 Below is a sample image.
 You can click it to be taken to a youtube video demo.